 They likely get their DIY tendencies and love of creating something from me.
 I love to sew and quilt.
 I watch too many baking shows and have so much fun perfecting recipes and new techniques.
 A kitchen that always smells like fresh baked bread and cookies is my happy place.

 My family lives in Olympia, where I’ve been all my life.
 Sometimes the wet weather makes me dream of moving to someplace where the sun makes more regular appearances, but most of the time we roll with the seasons.
 Rain makes for snow in the mountains, so we spend a lot of our winter weekends skiing.
-I’m just learning, along with my boys, but they are already passing me up on the slopes.
-(Seriously, Owen takes way too much joy in streaking past me yelling “See ya later sucker!”)
+Well at least I try to replicate some semblance of skiing while Owen speeds past me yelling “See ya later sucker!”)
 We love bike rides and book a lot of miles on the Chehalis Western Trail when it’s not too wet outside.
 And rain aside, there’s almost never a bad time for an adventure in the woods.
 Otherwise known as hiking.
 Harrison and Owen don’t think of it as exercise.
 Rather an enchanted search for unicorns and dragons, accompanied by their protectors and constant companions Vera and Tiberius.
 (Yes, I named my dog Tiberius, as in James Tiberius Kirk.
 I love Star Trek!)

-I spend way too much time trying to convince my kids that Star Trek is better than Star Wars and I’ve lost count of the number of times I’ve read Harry Potter.
-I can’t wait until the kids are ready to embark on their own Hogwarts adventure, but for now we’ll settle for Pete the Cat and Curious George.
-We read together every day and I’m always on the lookout for book recommendations.
+I spend way too much time trying to convince my kids that Star Trek is better than Star Wars and am an avid reader of all kinds of books although of late I’ve enjoyed the escape of science fiction and fantasy.
+There’s a special place in my heart for The Chronicles of Narnia.
+I’m always on the lookout for book recommendations.
 Send them my way if you have them!